MicrosoftDocs/azure-docs/articles/cosmos-db/postgresql/quickstart-build-scalable-apps-concepts.md

 ---
-title: Fundamental concepts for scaling - Hyperscale (Citus) - Azure Database for PostgreSQL
+title: Fundamental concepts for scaling - Azure Cosmos DB for PostgreSQL
 description: Ideas you need to know to build relational apps that scale ms.author: jonels
 author: jonels-msft